pap1723/tfc-bom/README.md

 ### Improvements Needed
 * All code requires refactoring and clean-up
 * Database needs to be restructured.
-It was designed as a relational database, but it was before I learned the proper way to setup and design a proper database.
+It was designed as a relational database, but it was before I learned the proper way to setup and design a database relationship.

 ### Why Was this Created?
 This was my final project for my Web Development class in 2018.
 We were given a lot of leeway in the project we would choose.
 The only requirement is that the program should be written with JavaScript and have a client-side and server-side functionality.
 I elected to learn ReactJS and NodeJS in order to complete this project.